lalawue/mooncake/docs/language.md

 when we got AST, there are some restriction to generate Lua code, for example

-- break should only happend inside loop
+- break should inside loop
 - guard should transfer control in the scope end
 - defer should inside function